great-expectations/great_expectations/docs/tutorials/getting_started/customize_your_deployment.md

 * [How to instantiate a Data Context without a yml file](/docs/guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file)

 ## Options for storing Expectations
-Many teams find it convenient to store Expectations in git.
-Essentially, this approach treats Expectations like test fixtures: they live adjacent to code and are stored within version control. git acts as a collaboration tool and source of record.
+Many teams find it convenient to store Expectations in Git.
+Essentially, this approach treats Expectations like test fixtures: they live adjacent to code and are stored within version control.
+Git acts as a collaboration tool and source of record.

 Alternatively, you can treat Expectations like configs, and store them in a blob store.
 Finally, you can store them in a database.